HenniAb/yoga-routine-js/README.md

-# Yoga Routine with OOP JS
+# Yoga Routine with JavaScript OOP

 With the need to be fit and healthy on the rise today, Yoga-routine proves to be a valuable solution.
 It can classify  differents yoga poses (Remove, add) acording the time.